Apple TV vs Google TV vs Roku vs Boxee vs…

 • Lacks support for playing media from Windows (samba) and UPnP shares; the third-party apps tend to require proprietary servers (or in one case a webserver) to be installed on the PC or Mac side.

-• Really could use AirPlay streams rendering.
+• Lacks AirPlay rendering.

 For lots more information about the Roku 2 streaming media player, refer to the tables of features and specs below and read our in-depth review of the device.